openshift/enhancements/dev-guide/feature-gate.md

 1. Open PR to openshift/api to add your feature gate to [TechPreviewNoUpgrade](https://github.com/openshift/api/blob/master/config/v1/types_feature.go#L117).
    The PR should be confined to just the feature gate change and should include a link to a merged enhancement.
 2. Nag api-approvers with link to your PR right away and then every 24h or so until they merge it.
-3. Automation vendors openshift/api into cluster-config-operator in a few hours.
+3. Automation vendors openshift/api into cluster-config-operator and opens a PR in a few hours.
+   If policy allows it, machine /lgtm-ing is also desired.

 Notice that we're down to a single PR to add or promote a featuregate.